List of Spümcø works

 In 1999, Spümcø produced and animated a Yogi Bear TV special titled Boo Boo Runs Wild, which premiered on September 24, 1999, on Cartoon Network.
 The animated short focused on Yogi Bear's sidekick, Boo Boo Bear, who becomes fed up with the rules of man and decides to return to his natural bear roots.
 Though it focused primarily on Yogi and Boo Boo, it was titled as a "Ranger Smith cartoon."
 Alongside Boo Boo Runs Wild, a second "Ranger Smith" cartoon aired, titled A Day in the Life of Ranger Smith.
 Between 2001 and 2002, two Flash-animated Jetsons cartoons were created exclusively for Cartoon Network's official web site: The Jetsons: Father & Son Day and The Jetsons: The Best Son.
 A third Yogi Bear cartoon, titled Boo Boo and the Man, premiered in 2002 on Cartoon Network's official web site.
 It was animated in Macromedia Flash.

 In 1997, John Kricfalusi directed a music video for Björk titled "I Miss You", a single that was released the same year.
 It was animated by the entire staff at Spümcø.
 It premiered on MTV, as well as Canada's MuchMusic channel.
 In 2001, Spümcø produced their second music video production for Tenacious D, "Fuck Her Gently".
 The video was produced in Macromedia Flash, and was directed by Gabe Swarr, who was also a producer for The Goddamn George Liquor Program and Weekend Pussy Hunt.

-Although the company originally closed down in 2005 due to a lawsuit with (one of the animators on Ren & Stimpy), it was revealed in 2016 on Tumblr that Kricfalusi and Cartoon Network storyboard artist Gabe Del Valle are reopening the company, under the name Spümtwø, to produce bigger projects and are now looking for employees.
-The new studio's first project was stated to be a Ren and Stimpy short film slated to appear in front of The SpongeBob Movie: Sponge on the Run, with the possibility of reviving the series.
-John Kricfalusi denied it in a February 2017 Twitter post.
-However, an animatic of the short was released as an Easter egg on the Cans without Labels DVD in May 2019.
+Although the company originally closed down in 2005 due to a lawsuit from Bob Jaques, it was revealed in 2016 on Tumblr that Kricfalusi and Cartoon Network storyboard artist Gabe Del Valle were reopening the company, under the name Spümtwø, to produce bigger projects and are now looking for employees.
+The new studio's first project was stated to be a Ren and Stimpy short film slated to appear in front of The SpongeBob Movie: Sponge on the Run, with Bob Camp and Bill Wray slated to return to work with the crew, and a potential possibility of reviving the series.
+However, Kricfalusi denied all of this his Twitter post on February 2017.
+However, an animatic of the short was released as an easter egg on the Cans without Labels DVD in May 2019, revealing it as a crossover with SpongeBob SquarePants.